maxwellyin/PASAL/readme.md

 1. prompt-assisted source training to improve transferability,
 2. interactive self-learning on the target domain using pseudo question-answer pairs.

 The codebase contains the implementation used for the paper as a research repository.
-It is intentionally script-oriented: experiments are organized as standalone training and evaluation drivers under [`v4/`](v4/).
+It is now organized into a lightweight Python package plus script entry points, which makes the project easier to read and reuse.

 ## Highlights